AftabHussain/aftabhussain.github.io/Teaching.md

 ## <a name="ics53"></a>Principles of System Design <font color="gray"><small>ICS53 (Undergrad)</small></font><a href="#top">⬆</a>

 - The **course teaches** UNIX programming, scripting, and socket programming.
-- I served as a TA for this course in **Spring 2018** with [Prof. Ray Klefstad](https://www.ics.uci.edu/~klefstad/).
+- I worked as a TA for this course in **Spring 2018** with [Prof. Ray Klefstad](https://www.ics.uci.edu/~klefstad/).
 I conducted weekly programming sessions on coding problems and conducted bi-weekly quiz sessions.

 ____________